Leyden riot: Riot

 Leyden was eventually able to exit City Hall through a rear door and was taken by car to Newburyport, Massachusetts.
 The following day he returned to his home in Somerville, Massachusetts.
 Upon Leyden's departure from Haverhill, City Marshal Mack told him not to return and if he did he would be arrested for inciting to riot.

 Criminal charges

 After the riot, Alderman Charles M. Hoyt and the Haverhill Ministers' Association requested a grand jury investigation into the riot.
 State detectives Arthur G. Wells and Fred F. Flynn spent several weeks investigating the case.
-On July 12, 1916, Essex County District Attorney Louis S. Cox issued 53 summons to Haverhill residents to appear before the grand jury investigating the case.
+On July 12, 1916, Essex County District Attorney Louis Cox issued 53 summons to Haverhill residents to appear before the grand jury investigating the case.

 On July 18, Mayor Bartlett and all four members of the board of aldermen (Roswell L. Wood, Albert E. Stickney, Charles M. Hoyt, and Christopher C. Cook) were all indicted on a charge of neglect to suppress an unlawful assembly.
 They were the first to ever be charged with this crime.
 On September 13, four more men were indicted in connection with the case.
 They were: